dedis/odyssey/docs/domanager.md

 - csadmin

 If you followed the [setup instructions](setup.md#generate-the-executables) those executables should already be on your gopath.
-Put them there with:
+Put them at the root of this module with:

 ```
 cd domanager/app